Are Supplements for Heart Health Beneficial? Exploring the Facts Behind the Hype

 • Consult your doctor to determine the safe upper limits and recommended daily allowance for the vitamins you're considering.

-• If you have a heart condition or are at high risk of a heart attack, adhere to your doctor's recommendations.
+• If you have a heart condition or are at high risk of a heart attack at young age, adhere to your doctor's recommendations.
 Treating serious health conditions with over-the-counter supplements without medical guidance is risky.

 • Choose a reputable brand with a long-standing history and a reputation for thorough testing to ensure quality and safety.